Marta Rădulescu: Conflict with Crevedia

 Soon after, the literary relationship between Crevedia and his protégée ended, with the two alleged former lovers becoming enemies.
 What followed was, according to Crevedia himself, an "embarrassing amorous polemic".
 In articles he published on the subject, he publicly suggested that himself or someone else had been the author of Rădulescu's various works.
 In July 1934, the regional magazine Viața Ardealului noted: "The case of Marta D. Rădulescu grips public opinion just like a novel or a change of government would"; her name, journalist Sever Stoica argued therein, "is almost as well-known as that of a Hollywood star."
 Reportedly, Crevedia was upset that Marta had dissolved their engagement, and wished to take revenge.
 He believed that Să ne logodim! was a book about their relationship.

 For her part, Marta claimed that the story of their engagement was a fabrication, and that the only words attesting her affection for him were plainly sarcastic.
 As evidence of this and other details, published Crevedia's letters to her in the same Viața Ardealului; on this basis, she threatened to sue him.
-As Stoica noted, Crevedia had only succeeded in making her loved by the public.
+The fragments were covered by Dreptatea daily, which noted that they evidenced her poor grasp of Romanian orthography, but also that Crevedia had embarrassed himself—since he had been the first person to promote "idolatry" of Marta; the controversy was summarized therein as țigănie ("quarrel among Gypsies").
+As Stoica noted, Crevedia had only succeeded in making Marta more beloved by the public.
 Stoica also rejected Crevedia's allegations about Marta's plagiarism, noting that he had made no effort to substantiate them.
 A similar claim was stated by poet Mihai Beniuc: "Could it be that Miss Marta's books are so extraordinary that they were necessarily written by someone else?"
 Reportedly, writer Mircea Damian confronted Crevedia at a Bucharest coffeehouse and "administered [him] a scathing public lesson in morality."
 The claim of plagiarism from Crevedia was dismissed by his colleague Pan M. Vizirescu (who moreover claimed that Crevedia himself was a plagiarist), and then also by the literary researcher Ion Chinezu.